Masamichi Noro: A Community of Budōs

 1995, at the time of the 20th anniversary of Aikido in Germany and at the invitation of his friend Katsuaki Asai, 8th dan Aïkikaï and pioneer of Aikido in Germany, he presented Kinomichi® before a gathering of the greatest masters of Aikido, including the Doshu.
 From 1996, he made frequent visits to the Aikikai Foundation in Tokyo and, of course, to Kishomaru Ueshiba, the son of Aikido’s founder.
 In 2001, he obtained recognition from the ministry of youth and sports (Ministère de la Jeunesse et des Sports) of Kinomichi® as an official sporting discipline.
 In 2004, he participated in the events celebrating the 20th anniversary of the Fédération française d'aïkido, aïkibudo et affinitaires, FFAAA, which welcomed the Moriteru Ueshiba, representative of the Centre Mondial de l’Aïkido in Tokyo.
 Masamichi Noro, Nobuyoshi Tamura and Christian Tissier were notably present to receive the delegation from the Hombu Dojo of Tokyo.
 They were among 3000 practitioners from all of France as well as numerous European countries.
 April 8, 2005, he was invited with Master Christian Tissier to participate in a workshop organized by the association Hakki for the benefit of the 220,000 victims of the tsunami of December 26, 2004.
 In 2007, at the initiative of the FFAAA, he welcomed into his Parisian dojo Japanese masters, including Isoyama.
-March 15, 2013, Noro Masamichi died.
+On March 15, 2013, Noro Masamichi died.

 An ever evolving creation

-Since its creation, Kinomichi® has known 3 phases and Masamichi Noro continues to tell his students that his art is ever evolving.
+Since its creation, Kinomichi® has known 3 phases and Masamichi Noro emphasized to tell his students that his art was ever evolving.
 The 1980s were characterized by focusing the work on sensitivity, on a correct and relaxed posture, and on the body as an instrument of perception of the self, others and the world.
 The 90s accented the orientation of the ki and organized the movement to initiate from the ground.
 2000 opened onto a period where the technical richness was to be studied in different degrees of speed, difficulty and freedom.
 Each level is seen not as inferior to the one that follows but like a pathway to that which comes next, like a call to advance.
-Masamichi Noro accents the heart, shin 心, in particular.
-To date, he has created access to his art through the work on the breath, ki 気.
-He demands, at the highest level, that the ki be oriented by the shin, the breath by the heart and that it should be closely bound to technical expertise.
-Masamichi Noro deploys his energy to create a discipline that opens onto his becoming, following the example of his own master.
+Masamichi Noro accented the heart, shin 心, in particular.
+He created access to his art through the work on the breath, ki 気.
+He demanded, at the highest level, that the ki be oriented by the shin, the breath by the heart and that it should be closely bound to technical expertise.
+Masamichi Noro deployed his energy to create a discipline that opens onto his becoming, following the example of his own master.
 Morihei Ueshiba never ceased transforming his art, to the point of having given his art 7 different names, like so many milestones along the Way.
-In this manner, Masamichi Noro takes to heart the etymology of dojo 道場, the house where one studies the Way, Do 道 in Japanese and Tao in Chinese.
+In this manner, Masamichi Noro took to heart the etymology of dojo 道場, the place where one studies the Way, Do 道 in Japanese and Tao in Chinese.